mrzzy/ntu-sc1015/README.md

 It manage to cluster some categories, however there were some clusters that were still not clustered well and any remaining of the categories that wasn't able to be clustered are clustered into one.
 Overall, it was still hard to extract out main categories for our analysis so we decided to search online for possible yelp main categories.

 We decided to check up on the yelp dataset category list online to see if there are any generalize main categories.
 [Yelp Dataset Categories](https://blog.yelp.com/businesses/yelp_category_list/).
-Surely enough they did seperate the business categories into  `main categories` and each of them had `sub categories`.
+Surely enough they did separate the business categories into  `main categories` and each of them had `sub categories`.
 Therefore we decided to use the `main categories` provided in the site for our generalization.

 ------------------
 ### Business Category Explanation